 The purpose of this Request for Applications (RFA) is to solicit applications from non-profit organizations to provide a range of counseling, education, and training services to support DHCD's housing programs and services.
-All of the services are intended to empower potential, and actual homeowners, and tenants for the purpose of preserving and promoting affordable housing.
+All of the services are intended to empower potential, and current homeowners, and tenants for the purpose of preserving and promoting affordable housing within the Challenge Grant target area.